 We trust this report will inspire you on your further journey towards organisational success.
-We hope that every now and then, you will pick it up again when you're looking for new improvement ideas, and you will find new nuggets of inspiration.
-And of course, we hope to welcome you next year as part of our awards process.
+We hope that every now and then, you will pick it up again when you're looking for new ideas and inspiration.
+And of course, we hope to welcome you next year as part of our Awards process.